bolt/docs/docs/configuration/permissions.md

- 1. Permissions are quite central to Bolt's inner workings, and by misconfiguring them, you can lock yourself out - for example, removing the `IS_AUTHENTICATED_REMEMBERED` role from the `dashboard` permission will make the bolt dashboard completely inaccessible for everyone.
+ 1. Permissions are quite central to Bolt's inner workings, and by misconfiguring them, you can lock yourself out - for example, removing the `IS_AUTHENTICATED_REMEMBERED` role from the `dashboard` permission will make the Bolt dashboard completely inaccessible for everyone.

  2. If somebody has the permission to `user:edit`, they can also grant permissions to themselves or others.
 This means they can give themselves